Should I buy the freehold?

 With either option, you need to get to know your neighbours and gauge their appetite and discuss which option they prefer and could afford.

-We are currently preparing a detailed guide on all the steps involved in freehold purchase.
-Watch this space or become a member of the HomeOwners Alliance to discuss your situation with our friendly HomeHelpline team.
+Take a look at our more detailed guide on the process – Step by step guide to buying the freehold or become a member of the HomeOwners Alliance to discuss your particular situation with our friendly HomeHelpline team.

 - Leasehold v Freehold – what’s the difference?